Content creator vs influencer, is there a difference?

 Before Instagram, the Internet, and even modern civilization, there were artists.
-And no matter what happens in this life, art will exists as long as the world does because to some, it is as vital as breathing.
+And no matter what happens in this life, art will exist as long as the world does because it is as vital as breathing to some.
 And it doesn't concern audience size, monthly reach or engagement rate because art doesn’t work that way.

 Companies aren’t working with creative agencies the way they used to.
-Back in the diz, client side marketing departments were held together with a hope and a prayer, a stapler, and a stack of Post-It notes.
-All outward marketing and creative was shipped off to an agency.
+Back in the day, client side marketing departments were held together with a hope and a prayer, a stapler, and a stack of Post-It notes.
+All outward marketing and creative were shipped off to an agency.
 Times, they have changed.

 Businesses are growing their internal marketing teams, developing increasingly innovative brand-building strategies, and keeping the creative work in-house.
-But alas, the need for content just keeps growing and growing, and growing and growing, with no signs of slowing.
-DYK that today, more pictures will be taken in 2 minutes than in all of the 19th century combined?
-Um, yeah.
+But alas, the need for content just keeps growing, with no signs of slowing.
+Today, more pictures will be taken in 2 minutes than in all of the 19th century combined?